census-instrumentation/opencensus-website/content/glossary.md

 ---

 **Sampling**

-Is the mechanism that determines how often the system will trace a request.
+Sampling determines how often requests will be traced.
-There are  3 types of sampling:
+There are three types of sampling made available from OpenCensus libraries:

-1. **Always sample:**

-    - With this sampling, every single request is traced.
+* **Always sample:** With this sampling, every single request is traced.

-2. **Probabilistic sampling:**

-	- Here a probability is set e.g specify 1 in 10000 or 0.0001 and the system will sample only 1 in 10000 requests.
-This entirely depends on your QPS.
+* **Probabilisticly sample:** A probability is set (e.g 0.0001) and the libraries will sample according to that probability (e.g. 1 in 10000 requests).

-3. **Never sample:**
+* **Never sample:** No request is traced.

-	- Here you’ve asked that the system never traces any request.

 ---

 **Measure**
-Any quantifiable measurement/metric that you would like to track, it could be number of requests, number of failed responses, bytes downloaded, cache misses, number of radios purchsed etc.
+Any quantifiable metric.
+Examples of measures are number of requests, number of failed responses, bytes downloaded, cache misses, number of transactions, etc.

 ---

 **Aggregation**
-The style of characterizing measures.
-We have 4 types of Aggregations:

-1. **Count Aggregation:**

-    - Characterizing measures as a sum of increasing quantiles e.g number of requests overtime always increases and is quantified by a natural number.
-	i.e. >= 1

-2. **Distribution Aggregation:**

-    - Characterizing measures as belonging to buckets with ranges on sharp boundaries e.g. <10, <100, <1000 which distinctly identify values of 112, 99, 17 as belonging to buckets <1000, <100 and <10 respectively.

-3. **Mean Aggregation:**

-    - Characterizing measures over the mean of all of the values and maintains the mean value.

-4. **Sum Aggregation:**

-    - Characterizing measures over the total of values and maintains the value as a sum.
+OpenCensus doesn't export each collected measurement.
+It preaggregates measurements in the process.
+OpenCensus provides the following aggregations:

+* **Count:** Reports the count of the recorded data points.
+For example, number of requests.
+* **Distribution:** Reports the histogram distribution of the recorded measurements.
+* **Sum:** Reports the sum of the recorded measurements.
+* **Last Value:** Reports on the last recorded measurement and drops everything else.

 ---

 **Tags**

-Tags are key-value pairs that are used to store information about metrics for example;
+Tags are key-value pairs that can be recorded with measurements.
+They are later used to breakdown the collected data in the metric collection backend.
+Tags should be designed to meet the data querying requirements.
+Examples of tags:

-+ ip=10.32.103.12
+* ip=10.32.103.12

-+ user-agent=curl/1.0

-+ coupon=discount-1f1acdbe3
+* version=1.23
+* frontend=ios-10.3.1

 ---

 **Views**

-A view is a mechanism for grouping measures, aggregations, tags as well as the timing information, essentially characterizing your metrics for visualization and inspection.
+A view manages the aggregation of a measure and exports the collected data.
+Recordings on the measures won't be exported until a view is registered to collect from the measure.

 ---

 **View Data**

-The grouping of a set of rows that uniquely describe the collection of a measure, its start and end times and the associated view.
+View Data is the exported data from a view.
+It contains view information, aggregated data, start and end time of the collection.

 ---

-**Row**
-It groups the data aggregation with distinct tags.
+**Exporters**

+Exporters allow for metrics and traces collected by OpenCensus to be uploaded to the other services.
+Various providers have OpenCensus exporters, examples are Stackdriver Monitoring and Tracing, Prometheus, SignalFX, Jaeger.

+---

+**Context Propagation**

+The mechanism to transmit identifiers or metadata on the wire and in-process.
+For example, trace span identifier and stats tags can be propagated in the process and among multiple processors.

 ---